Buying real estate in Laos?

 Sources: Laotian Times, Times Property, SBMA

-11) You gain an advantage by partnering with a local Laotian to legally own land and navigate the market
+11) Partner with a local Laotian to legally own land and navigate the market effectively

 In 2023 and 2024, Laos revamped its laws on foreign property ownership.